Carbon monoxide, the silent killer: How to stay safe

 Carbon monoxide is a very poisonous gas that has no colour, taste or smell.
-It can be released by any appliance that burns wood, gas, oil or coal, such as BBQ’s, camp stoves and gas appliances.
-Carbon monoxide emissions from poorly installed or badly maintained gas appliances and flues cause the death of 50 people and the hospitalisation of 200 people every year.
+It can be released by any appliance that burns wood, gas, oil or coal, such as barbecues, camp stoves and gas appliances.
+Carbon monoxide emissions from poorly installed or badly maintained gas appliances and flues cause the deaths of 50 people and the hospitalisation of 200 people every year.

 The Gas Safety (Installation and Use) Regulations 1998 specify that it is the duty of landlords to make sure that all gas appliances, fittings and flues provided for tenants in their homes are safe.

-How to tell there could be carbon monoxide in your home
+How to tell if there may be carbon monoxide in your home

-- Look out for gas appliances burning with a yellow/orange flame that’s normally blue
+- Look out for gas appliances burning with a yellow/orange flame - a blue flame is normal

 - Extra condensation